dmoralestech2/Java-Writings2/Java_Lambda.md

 So what's good about it?
 - The beauty about lambdas is you can assign it to a variable and treat it like a variable.
 This also means you can pass it around as a parameter, return it from a function, store it in an array or a collection, etc...
 It's another way of abstraction.

-In our example above converting it to a proper lambda would be:
+In our example above converting it to a proper Java lambda it would be:
 ```Java
 name -> System.out.println("Hello " + name);
 ```

-And since it's a function you're not limited to only one line:
+And since it's a function with no name, you're not limited to only one line:
 ```Java
 name -> {
             System.out.println("Hello " + name);